Skip to main content

 Installation

 Jotain uses Nix to build Emacs from source, driven by a Justfile task runner.
-Development assumes a devenv shell (managed by direnv via .envrc, or entered manually with devenv shell).
+Development assumes a devenv shell — enter it with devenv shell (no .envrc is tracked; direnv users can create their own).

 Prerequisites